Report/interview

 Has your performance at the Hotel Riviera fulfilled a long-cherished wish and are further shows in Vegas planned?

 It was a dream come true for me to finally perform in the famous Mecca of magic in a real casino hotel in the middle of Las Vegas Boulevard.
 In general, I’ve been enamored with the American lifestyle for a long time and could even imagine living there.
 Las Vegas has a lot more to offer than just shows and casinos.
-Who knows what’s still to come.

 The Hotel Riviera was opened in 1955 as the first large casino and films such as “Casino” and “Diamond Fever” have been filmed there: can you describe the atmosphere?